MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 7. Move the **app.UseStaticFiles** between the **app.Use** middleware and the **app.Run**.

-8. Comment out the code that present the case that the favorite query parameter does not exist.
+8. Comment out the code that present the case that the "favorite" query parameter does not exist.

 9. Start debugging the **PollBall** application.